mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 11. Hit *Next* to continue
 12. Review and hit the *Create Auto Scaling group*

-13. Terminate the "vprofile-app01" instance since you have an autoscaling group running.
+13. Terminate the "vprofile-app01" instance once you have an autoscaling group running.
 14. Go to *Target Groups*, you should see your newly deployed instances.

 ### Validate